Build Powerful

 Each guide is written for working practitioners — Python GIS developers, DevOps engineers, and open-source maintainers — who need code that runs reliably in CI/CD pipelines, Kubernetes jobs, and local development environments alike.
 You'll find complete, runnable implementations alongside the reasoning behind every architectural decision.

-The content is organised into two complementary sections: the first covers the CLI layer — argument parsing with Typer and Click, subcommand organisation, Rich console output, and configuration management.
-The second dives into the processing layer — async I/O, multiprocessing, chunked vector reading, memory-safe pipelines, and checkpointing for long-running spatial batch jobs.
+The content is organised into two complementary sections: the first covers the CLI layer — argument parsing with Typer and Click, subcommand organisation, Rich console output, configuration management, and packaging & CI/CD for the notoriously fragile GDAL stack.
+The second dives into the processing layer — async I/O, multiprocessing, chunked vector reading, memory-safe pipelines, dead-letter error handling, and checkpointing for long-running spatial batch jobs.

 Start here